setgree/sv-meta/readme.md

 These are the main files in `code/`.

-* `run.sh` is a sheby ll script that runs through the data cleaning and analysis scripts, start to finish.
+* `run.sh` is a shell script that runs through the data cleaning and analysis scripts, start to finish.
 (Here is an [introduction to shell scripts](https://swcarpentry.github.io/shell-novice/).)

-* `1-download-and-clean-data.Rmd` downloads and cleans the data.
-You won't have access to our original google sheet dataset, so the `download_data` chunk is set to `F`, but the downloaded dataset is included.
-This script saves a cleaned dataset for use in script 2.

-* `2-prep-data-for-analysis.R` calculates Glass's $\Delta$ (pronounced 'Delta') for each study, as well as each estimate's variance and standard error.
-It then adds some other useful variables.

-* `3-paper-descriptives.Rmd`reproduces every quantitative and descriptive claim that's not in the results section.
+* `1-paper-descriptives.Rmd`reproduces every quantitative and descriptive claim that's not in the results section.

-* `4-sa-meta.Rmd` reproduces the quantitative results.
+* `2-sa-meta.Rmd` reproduces the quantitative results.

-* `5-appendixes.Rmd` reproduces the analyses in our appendixes.
+* `3-appendixes.Rmd` reproduces the analyses in our appendixes.

-* `6-exploratory-analyses.Rmd` produces some additional figures and analyses that we didn't include in the main scripts..
+* `4-exploratory-analyses.Rmd` produces some additional figures and analyses that we didn't include in the main scripts.

 ## Functions